nisarg0606/nisarg0606/README.md

 ## I'm a Competative Coding and troubleshooting Enthusiast , Developer, and a Student!!

-- 🧠 I’m currently learning more about Java, Oracle Database.
+- 🧠 I’m currently learning more about Java, Oracle Database and prepare for OCA and OCP cerifciation offered by Oracle.
 - 🧑‍🤝‍🧑 Ready to collaborate with other for the projects.
 - 💬 Ask me about C,C++ and Java.
-- 💯 2021 Goals: Contribute more to Open Source projects and Build some Great Projects.
+- 💯 2021 Goals: Become a 7 :star: Codechef user, Contribute more to Open Source projects and Build some Great Projects.
 - 📧 Reach me at [nisarg0606@gmail.com](mailto:nisarg0606@gmail.com)

 ### Connect with me: